be-smae/test_app/README.md

 * ...
 *
-# test for git commit
+1. test for git commit
+2. test for first GitHub commit